We hope you'll enjoy learning from these experts!

 Mike McCune, MD, PhD

-Mike McCune, MD, PhD, is head of the HIV Frontiers Program in the Global Health Accelerator at the Gates Foundation, where he focuses on the development of affordable and accessible in vivo curative interventions for HIV and sickle cell disease.
-Prior to joining the foundation in 2018, Dr. McCune was chief of the division of experimental medicine at the University of California, San Francisco, where he led efforts to study the pathogenesis, treatment, and cure of multiple chronic infectious diseases including HIV, tuberculosis, and malaria.
-Previously, he co- founded the companies, SyStemix (1988) and Progenesys (1991), leading research efforts using humanized mice (that he invented) to develop antiviral medications and hematopoietic stem cell-based gene therapy for the treatment of HIV disease.
-Since 1982, he has cared for patients with HIV disease at the San Francisco General Hospital AIDS Clinic/Ward 86 and has actively mentored graduate students and postdoctoral fellows, many of whom have assumed successful careers in academia or biotech/pharma.
+Mike McCune, MD, PhD, is head of the HIV Frontiers Program at the Gates Foundation, best known for his contributions to understanding HIV pathogenesis and for the invention of humanized mice.
+Prior to joining the foundation in 2018, Dr. McCune was chief of the division of experimental medicine at the University of California, San Francisco.
+He also co-founded the companies SyStemix (1988) and Progenesys (1991), leading research efforts to develop antiviral medications and hematopoietic stem cell-based gene therapies for the treatment of HIV disease.

 George Stamatoyannopoulos Memorial Symposium